VincentQu888/ib-council-event-scheduler/README.md

 # ib-council-event-scheduler
-Event scheduler for the council for International Baccalaureate students at Dr. G.W.
+Used to schedule Dr. G.W.
+Williams first ever IB Carnival - Event scheduler for the council for International Baccalaureate students at Dr. G.W.
 Williams Secondary School